The Tarot Suits in Love Readings

 5 of Wands is usually a sign of conflict, either internal or between partners.
 Either way, it is never a good sign for the relationship.

-7 of Wands can also indicate conflict and one person needing to stand their ground.
+7 of Wands can also indicate conflict and one person needing to stand their ground to not be dominated by the will of the other.

-9 of Wands shows that one of the parties is feeling defensive.
+9 of Wands often shows that one of the parties is feeling defensive and/or is constantly expecting the worst.

 10 of Wands can mean that the relationship is at breaking point or over – With the 10 of Swords, it is definitely over.

-Most people don’t like to see Swords show up in their readings period.
-In love Tarot readings they are usually even less welcome.
-Swords deal with the intellect, problems and problem resolution.
-Many problems are just literally in our minds though, so it can be very helpful when Swords cards show up to let us know that is the case.
+So while the Swords cards can be helpful, most people don’t like to see Swords show up in their love and romance readings.
+However, many relationship problems are just literally in our minds so it can be very helpful when Swords cards show up to let us know that this is the case.

 The two main ‘It’s just in your head’ cards are the 8 of Swords and 9 of Swords.
 The 8 of Swords signifies an overactive mind and indecision because of either wanting to keep all options open or not seeing any of them as totally viable (though one or more probably are).
 The 9 of Swords is about high anxiety levels and a tendency to catastrophise.